Comparing CDs vs. Bonds

 Short-Term vs Long-Term

 Determining whether to put your money in CDs or bonds can depend on your time horizon and the current interest rate environment.
 As of January 2019, short-term bond yields are slightly lower than the rates offered on CDs, making CDs a better investment.

 As interest rates rise, bond values go down.
 That’s why fewer investors have purchased long-term bonds as interest rates have been climbing steadily upward.

 Considering Other Investments

 Those concerned about the volatility of the stock market may still be drawn to dividend-paying stocks that offer relatively stable share value but income that is considerably higher than CDs or bonds.
-There is always risk in owning stocks, but younger investors who are far away from retirement may find them to be more useful investments than bonds or CDs.
+There is always a risk in owning stocks, but younger investors who are far away from retirement may find them to be more useful investments than bonds or CDs.